fbpx

 • Having certain skin conditions such as acne or eczema

-• Having an immune disorder or weakened immune system which makes you more vulnerable to bacterial infections
+• Having an immune disorder or weakened immune system makes you more vulnerable to bacterial infections

 • Having close contact with someone who has had boils such as through sharing razors or towels